herbfunkstank/django-cookbook/README.md

 # Based on a German cookbook webapp tutorial found here:
 [http://django-workshop.de](http://django-workshop.de)

-### I created this just to demonstrate what I can do.
+### I created this site to demonstrate what I can do.
 I list features
 ### here as I add them to the site.

+Created RSS feed for news app

+Extended Recipe model with custom manager ActiveRecipeManager

 Created news app